a20351766/mchain1.2/docs/source/arch-deep-dive.rst

 Architecture Explained
 ======================

-The Hyperledger Fabric architecture delivers the following advantages:
+The Hyperledger Mchain architecture delivers the following advantages:

 -  **Chaincode trust flexibility.** The architecture separates *trust assumptions* for chaincodes (blockchain applications) from trust